-According to New York Times bestselling author Daniel Pink, check motivation is no longer as simple as dangling a carrot in front of a bunny, rx and that if you put enough money on the table for your employees’ basic needs to be met, apoplectic factors other than bonuses or material rewards or incentives come into play in driving people to do better work.
+According to New York Times bestselling author Daniel Pink, motivation is no longer as simple as dangling a carrot in front of a bunny, and that if you put enough money on the table for your employees’ basic needs to be met, factors other than bonuses or material rewards or incentives come into play in driving people to do better work.

 In my work with motivational marketing and training company, Trainstation, one of the things that is constantly said during meetings and training is that to achieve lasting results, we must tackle change at the belief rather than at the behavior level.

 Imagine a child who you try to bring up purely on rewards and punishment – for every good behavior, a treat, and for every negative behavior, a sanction.
 Sure, this could work for a while, but without greater understanding of the reasons behind your reactions, this could induce either a sense of entitlement or a sense of bitterness, or both.